countable-web/open-source-corporation/admin/MEETINGS.md

 5. Ask: What are you learning, and from whom?
 What are you teaching, and to whom?
 6. Ask: What would you like to learn or experience in the coming months?
 7. TBD: Review job levels.
 Employees should check off each job level requirement, and self-promote when they reach completion of their current level.
 Give the employee a simple desription of what you think would really get them "to the next level".
 Make this as actionable and objective as possible, and frame it as a mentor.
+8. Give your manager something you'd like them to "continue" doing, and something to "consider" changing.

 ## PD Meeting